mgax/MagicFolder/README.rst

 While MagicFolder is intended to back up data by replicating on several hosts, and the author uses it routinely, be warned it's alpha-quality.
 In particular there is no provision for detecting changes to files during synchronization or recovering from errors.
+The client-server chatter protocol is also in flux, so be sure to use the same version of MagicFolder on both client and server.

 There is no support yet for merging local and remote changes, and resolving conflicts - synchronization is simply aborted - but this